abcxyz/guardian/cli.md

 ### Prerequisites

-* Read permission to the target GitHub repository `pull-requests`.
+* Write permission to the target GitHub repository `pull-requests`.

 ### Options